 Over the past few years, horror fans have been spoiled by a steady parade of outstanding studio films (Get Out, Annihilation, and A Quiet Place).
 We’re in the boom times!
-So far in 2019, however, the major-market releases haven’t been as fulfilling, save for Jordan Peele’s megasuccessful Us.
+So far in 2019, however, the major-market releases haven’t been as fulfilling, save for Jordan Peele’s mega-successful Us and the wild hurricane ride that is Crawl.
 Instead, there have been a lot of smaller, more adventurous releases pushing the form in exciting directions: dance parties in Hell, really disturbing drug trips, meditations on trauma, murderous works of art, alpine witches, and more.
 Here are Vulture’s picks for the top horror films of the year so far.

 The feature debut of writer and director Mitzi Peirone is narrative in the form of a quick hallucinogenic trip.
 A pair of ne’er-do-well women in their 20s are being hunted by the law and decide that their childhood best friend’s grand country estate is the best place to hide out.
 Big mistake: Their friend, Daphne (Cam’s Madeline Brewer going all out once again), is an extremely troubled shut-in who conscripts her old friends into playing the most fucked-up game of house ever: There’s upsetting sexual role-playing, violence, even adults in playpens.
 Braid is a flawed work, but Peirone commits to going big and weird and wild enough to make this an exciting debut.